sindresorhus/timed-out/readme.md

 *Required*
 Type: `number`

-Time in milliseconds before errors will be emitted and `request.abort()` call happens.
+Time in milliseconds to wait for `connect` event on socket and also time to wait on inactive socket.

 ## License